Lords of the Trident: Pull the Plug, Mad With Power Fest III, European Tour (2019)

-On January 11, 2019, the band released their fifth full-length album, Pull The Plug.
+On January 11, 2019, the band released their fifth album, Pull The Plug.
 This album is composed of acoustic songs released solely to their Patreon backers as a monthly subscriber benefit.
 Shortly thereafter, the band announced the lineup for the third year of their annual Mad With Power Fest, featuring Theocracy as the headliner.
 2019's Mad With Power Fest was the band's first independently-run sold out festival, and dates for next year (as well as some of the bands already booked for 2020) were announced on-stage by singer Ty Christian.

 Shortly after Mad With Power Fest, the band embarked on their first headlining tour of Europe, visiting Belgium, Germany, Austria, Italy, and the Czech Republic.
-The band announced via their Patreon page that work had begun on the next full-length album, with a planned release date of late 2020.
+The band announced via their Patreon page that work had begun on the next album, with a planned release date of late 2020.

 Power Outage, COVID impact, Digital Concerts (2020)

 After a promising start to 2020, the COVID-19 outbreak ground most activities to a halt for the band.
 Mad With Power IV was canceled and moved to 2021.
 While album writing work continued, the band pivoted quickly to digital livestreams including full concerts, solo guitar concerts ("Baron's Solo Shred Sessions"), solo vocal concerts ("Fang Sings the Classics" and "Drunken Quarantine Karaoke"), and a weekly livestream gaming session on Twitch ("Fang's Weird SegaCD Game Collection").
 Via these efforts, the band was able to raise $4,000 for various charities over the course of the year.

 Additionally, the band created two new YouTube series during the quarantine - "Power Metal Opera Battles" and "Power Converter" - and continued work on their other YouTube series, releasing one video per week for the remainder of 2020.
-On November 27, 2020, the band released their sixth full-length album, Power Outage.
+On November 27, 2020, the band released their sixth album, Power Outage.
 This was the second album composed of acoustic songs released solely to their Patreon backers as a monthly subscriber benefit.
 The album was originally intended to be released earlier in the year, but production work was hindered by the COVID-19 outbreak.

-The band announced that they had finished writing the next full-length album in late December 2020, and that recording would start in early 2021.
+The band announced that they had finished writing the next album in late December 2020, and that recording would start in early 2021.